valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/behaviour_utils.md

 def is_done() -> bool
 ```

-Check whether the state is done.
+Check whether the behaviour is done.

 <a id="packages.valory.skills.abstract_round_abci.behaviour_utils.BaseBehaviour.set_done"></a>